thephez/backup-readme/platform/markdown/explanation-platform-protocol-document.md

 ## Document Delete

 The document delete transition is used to delete an existing Dash Platform document.
 It only requires the fields found in the base document transition.
+[block:callout]
+{
+  "type": "info",
+  "body": "For more detailed information, see the [Platform Protocol Reference - Document](platform-protocol-reference-document) page"
+}
+[/block]